johann-solo/oliveandmango.github.io/site/content/blog/2018-05-05-blueberry-cardamom-nice-cream.md

 excerpt: A simple 4 ingredient nice cream that makes a perfect snack
 ---

 This super simple 4 ingredient nice cream is one of my favorite things to make and snack on.
-Nice cream is basically ice cream made very creamy by using frozen bananas.
+Nice cream is very creamy like traditional ice cream but made by using frozen bananas.
 It’s obviously dairy free and naturally plant based and vegan.
 It’s also naturally sweetened from the ripened bananas as well as the other fruits involved in making it.
 </br>
 </br>
 ![Blueberry Cardamom Nice Cream](/images/uploads/2018_05_05_blueberry_cardamom_nice_cream_2.jpg)